 Yet, our teams think this is perfectly appropriate.
 We’re essentially robbing Peter to pay Paul where Peter is your customer success and product teams who get dumped the problem of retention of these customers that aren’t ready for prime time.

-So should you not discount at all?
-No, that’s not what the data says, but you need to think about a discount as a scalpel as opposed to a sledgehammer – efficiently used as a catalyst to lower the activation energy of a prospect to get them to convert and see the true value of your product with expanded willingness to pay.
+So should you not resort to discount pricing at all?
+No, that’s not what the data says, but you need to think about a discount, and any other promotional pricing tactic for that matter, as a scalpel as opposed to a sledgehammer – efficiently used as a catalyst to lower the activation energy of a prospect to get them to convert and see the true value of your product with expanded willingness to pay.

 Well, that's it for this week.
 If you have a question, send me an email or video to email@example.com and if you got value here or on any other week of the report, we appreciate any and all shares on Twitter and LinkedIn.
 That’s how we measure if we should keeping doing this or not.
 We’ll see you next week with more data (and more answers).